cslev/sigcomm_2018/hackathon.md

 # {{ page.title }}

 ## Introduction
-The ACM SIGCOMM 2018 Hackathon is an one-day event that offers a unique opportunity for collaboration on the development of new ideas and software related to research topics presented in the SIGCOMM conference.
+The ACM SIGCOMM 2018 Hackathon is a one-day event that offers a unique opportunity for collaboration on the development of new ideas and software related to research topics presented in the SIGCOMM conference.
 The event will bring together people with a variety of skills to encourage the combination of different types of expertise and inspire creativity.
 The Hackathon aims to encourage students, researchers, and engineers to gain experience through collaboration in contributing to open source software, transfer their research experience and expertise in open source development, and foster reproducibility of research results.

 ## Apply
 We are inviting students, researchers, developers, data scientists, designers and anyone who is enthusiastic about cooperation, and can contribute new and creative ideas to join us in hacking new tools, documentation and visualizations.
 Registration for the Hackathon is separate from the SIGCOMM conference; conference registration is not required, but space is limited.